 You will be treated to a “behind the scenes” tour of our new home, 220 E. Pittsburgh Ave.
 The tour will start in Studio Milwaukee, our performance space, and include the Green Roof, offering unique views of the Hoan Bridge, Marcus Amphitheater, Walker’s Point and downtown Milwaukee.

-After the tour, you are invited to join us for 414 Music Live.
-Whether you stay for 414 Music or not, Stone Creek Coffee’s Radio Milwaukee Cafe has coffee, wine and beer available.
+After the tour, you are invited to join us for 414 Live.
+Whether you stay for 414 Live or not, Stone Creek Coffee’s Radio Milwaukee Cafe has coffee, wine and beer available.

 Have a sneak-peek here.